-The best all-round reference I know of on alarm systems is [74]; the system issues are discussed succinctly in [586].
-Resources for specific countries are often available through trade societies, such as the American Society for Industrial Security [14], and through the local insurance industry; many countries have a not-for-profit body such as Underwriters' Laboratories [756] in the United States, and schemes to certify products, installations, or both.
-Research papers on the latest sensor technologies appear at the IEEE Carnahan conferences [399].
+The best all round reference I know of on alarm systems is [73] while the system issues are discussed succinctly in [574].
+Resources for specific ountries are often available through trade societies such as the American Society for Industrial Security [13], and though the local insurance industry; many countries have a not-for-profit body such as Underwriters' Laboratories [738] in the USA, and schemes to certify products, installations or both.
+Research papers on the latest sensor technologies appear at the IEEE Carnahan conferences [393].

-Prepayment electricity meters are described in [39], and a rather similar application-postal metering machines-in [753].
-Tachographs, including the Tachosmart project, are written up in [31].
-Finally, the systems used to monitor compliance with nuclear arms control treaties are discussed in [702].
+Prepayment electricity meters are described in [38], and a rather similar application - postal metering machines - in [735].
+Tachographs, including the Tachosmart project, are written up in [30].
+Finally, the systems used to monitor compliance with nuclear arms control treaties are written up in [685].